Please wait while we process your payment

 Dowell describes Edward Ashburnham as "the cleanest looking sort of chap," "an excellent magistrate, a first-rate soldier, and one of the best landlords."
 He appears to be exactly the sort of man one could trust with his wife.
 He is generous with those who live on his land and even jumps overboard from a ship to save a drowning man.
 But Edward is not practical; he is a poor manager of money and easily led by instincts of lust and passion.
 Though the narrator deeply sympathizes with Edward's "good intentions," such an assessment of him is questionable.

 Also known as "the Girl," Nancy Rufford becomes the ward of Leonora and Edward after her mother abandons her and her father leaves for India.
 Having been educated in a convent school with nuns, Nancy remains very naive and unworldly.
 She is in awe of what she perceives to be her heroic uncle (Edward) and his wonderful marriage.
-She willingly "sacrifices" herself to save Edward at the end of the story, but ultimately, along with the other "passionate" people, she is destroyed by madness.
+She willingly "sacrifices" herself to save Edward at the end of the story, but ultimately, along with the other "passionate" people, she is destroyed by insanity.

 The old, wealthy uncle of Florence Hurlbird, Uncle John is thin, gentle and extraordinarily lovable.
 He is a violent Democrat and a hardworking man who has owned a factory is entire life.
 Though he claims to have a heart condition, Uncle Hurlbird desires to travel the world bringing gifts of oranges to every person he comes across.